ysaikai/ysaikai.github.io/about.md

 permalink: /about/
 ---

 I grew up digital in Japan.
 While turning to physics and mathematics in high school and college, computers had never ceased to fascinate me.
 Circa 2000, when tech start-ups were ever so cool, I followed suit---dropped out of the college and started a business.
-As I developed resource management software for small-scale farmers and interacted with them, I found growing plants fascinating and much room for improving food systems.
+As I developed resource management software for small-scale growers and interacted with them, I found growing plants fascinating and much room for improving food systems.
 The idea of local food systems began to dawn on me.
-To test my hunch, I created an online service that delivered fresh produce to local people and facilitated interactions among them.
+To test my hunch, I created an online service that delivered fresh produce to people in a local community and facilitated interactions among them.
 I grew most vegetable by myself and directly communicated with consumers of the produce---firsthand experience of local food initiatives.

 In 2010, being convinced of its potential and seeking systematic knowledge, I returned to school.
-Ten years after, in the midst of COVID-19, I earned my PhD and began work for [School of Mathematics and Statistics](https://ms.unimelb.edu.au), the University of Melbourne.
+Ten years later, in the midst of COVID-19, I earned my PhD and began work for [School of Mathematics and Statistics](https://ms.unimelb.edu.au), the University of Melbourne.
 I did research in computational methods for solving real-world problems and passed them on to students.
 Meanwhile, I also felt that it was time to apply the techniques and tackle problems I cared about for myself.
 In 2024, I left academia and began work for another local food initiative.

-I enjoy cooking, motorcycling and simple life in general.
+I enjoy cooking, gardening, motorcycling, and simple life in general.
 Recently, I extensively motorcycled off-road in [Australia and New Zealand](https://maps.google.com/maps/contrib/104357355138825046047).

 ## Training